FernV/NativeCAM/README.md

 Open a terminal window in the cloned directory and type : ./ncam.py -h

+Pre-requisite is python-lxml package installed.
+If not install with 'sudo apt-get install python-lxml'

 1. Stand alone mode
 --------------------------------------------------------------------------------
 1. Using the command : ./ncam.py  will create and use ~/nativecam directory